xrdocs/design/_blogs/peering-fabric-test.md

-The NCS5500 family of routers provide high density, high routing scale, idea buffer sizes, and environmental efficiency to help providers satisfy any peering fabric use case.
+The NCS5500 family of routers provide high density, high routing scale, idea buffer sizes, and environmental efficiency to help providers satisfy any Peering Fabric use case.
 Due to high FIB scale, large buffers, and broad XR feature set, all prescribed hardware can serve in either a collapsed or distributed fabric.
 Further detailed information on each platform can be found at